YaolingYang/SparsePainter/README.md

 * **-ite_time [integer>0]** The iteration times for EM algorithm if **-method EM** is specified (**default=10**).

 * **-window [number>0]** The window for calculating LDA score (LDAS) in Morgan (**default=0.04**).

+# Example
+The example dataset is contained in the /example folder.
+This example includes 8000 reference individuals from 4 populations with 2091 SNPs (*donor.phase.gz*), and the aim is to paint 500 target individuals (*target.phase.gz*).
+Remember we have compile HMPaint in *HMPaint.exe*, then we can paint with the following command:

+``
+./HMPaint.exe -reffile donor.phase.gz -targetfile target.phase.gz -popfile popnames.txt -mapfile map.txt -targetname targetname.txt
+``